vshn/signalilo/README.md

 This allows you to configure multiple Annotations with different values that are then used with the corresponding Service State to set the Plugin Output.

-If an Annotation is not found for that specific Service State then Signailo will fall back ot just using the Annotation name as configured.
+If an Annotation is not found for that specific Service State then Signalilo will fall back ot just using the Annotation name as configured.

 ## Integration with Icinga